 Change gear at 3000 rpm in most cars.
 This will save fuel don’t rev to 7000 rpm and then change gears

 Make sure the fuel cap is on tight as the fuel evaporates.

 Always fill the vehicle to the automatic stop.
 Extra fuel in the pipe evaporates and spills out when turning sharp bends fast.

 Coast whenever you can if in an old car put the car in neutral as an engine revving at 900 rpm is better than an engine labouring at 1500 to 2000 rpm.
-New cars tend to cut off the fuel supply and only feeds the car enough fuel to run the engine so you can keep the car in a high gear when going downhill.
+New cars tend to cut off the fuel supply and only feed the car enough fuel to run the engine so you can keep the car in high gear when going downhill.